Redundancy Maximization as a Principle of Associative Memory Learning in Hopfield Networks: Abstract

 \section{Abstract}

 Associative memory, traditionally modeled by Hopfield networks, enables the retrieval of previously stored patterns from partial or noisy cues.
 Yet, the local computational principles which are required to enable this function remain incompletely understood.
 To formally characterize the local information processing in such systems, we employ a recent extension of information theory---Partial Information Decomposition (PID).
 PID decomposes the contribution of different inputs to an output into \emph{unique} information from each input, \emph{redundant} information across inputs, and \emph{synergistic} information that emerges from combining different inputs.
 Applying this framework to individual neurons in classical Hopfield networks we find that below the memory capacity, the information in a neuron's activity is characterized by high redundancy between the external pattern input and the internal recurrent input, while synergy and unique information are close to zero until the memory capacity is surpassed and performance drops steeply.
-Inspired by this observation, we use redundancy as an information-theoretic learning goal, which is directly optimized for each neuron, dramatically increasing the network's memory capacity to $1.59$, a more than tenfold improvement over the $0.14$ capacity of classical Hopfield networks and even outperforming recent state-of-the-art implementations of Hopfield networks.
-Ultimately, this work establishes redundancy maximization as a new design principle for associative memories and opens pathways for new associative memory models based on information-theoretic goals.
+Inspired by this observation, we use redundancy maximization at each neuron as an information-theoretic learning goal.
+This dramatically increases the network's memory capacity to $1.59$, a more than tenfold improvement over the $0.14$ capacity of classical Hopfield networks, and also outperforming recent state-of-the-art implementations of Hopfield networks.
+Overall, this work establishes redundancy maximization as a new design principle for associative memories and opens pathways for new associative memory models based on information-theoretic goals.

 \keywords{Information Theory \and Associative Memory Learning \and Hopfield Networks}